-In this setup, the laser cutter is stationary while the material surface is moving.
+In this setup, the laser cutter is stationary while the material surface moves.
 Since no movement from the laser is required, the optics system is simpler than other configurations.
 However, this is slower than other methods and is usually limited to cutting flat materials.

 Flying Optics System

-This setup is the opposite of the moving material.
-Flying optics involves a stationary material and a movable laser cutter.
-Since the laser is moving constantly, the laser beam length must be adjusted constantly as well because of the divergence of the laser beam.
+This setup is the opposite of the moving material configuration.
+The flying optics system involves a stationary material and a movable laser cutter.
+Since the laser is constantly moving, the laser beam length must be adjusted constantly as well because of the divergence of the laser beam.
 Greater divergence produces a poorer quality of cut.
 To mitigate this, re-collimating optics and adaptive mirror control are used.
-This setup is the fastest among the three since the movement of the mirrors is easier to control.
+This setup is the fastest of the three since the movement of the mirrors is easier to control.

 Chapter 6: Laser Marking

 Laser marking is the process of creating marks using lasers by cutting the surface of the workpiece at a shallow depth or by inducing chemical changes through burning, melting, ablation, polymerization, and so forth.
-Like laser cutting and laser drilling, laser marking has the advantage of being a non-contact process.
+Like laser cutting and laser drilling, laser marking can be a non-contact process.
 Issues of tool wear and unwanted work hardening on the surface of the workpiece are eliminated.
-Moreover, laser marking does not use inks which is an advantage over traditional printing.
+Moreover, laser marking does not use inks, an advantage over traditional printing.
 Different types of laser marking processes are summarized below.

-This process involves removing specific regions of the layer of coating previously applied on the surface of the workpiece.
+This process involves removing specific regions of the coating layer previously applied on the surface of the workpiece.
 The workpiece has a different contrast from the coating which makes the regions removed significantly visible.
 Materials for this type of laser marking are special films and coated metals.

-This is a type of laser marking where the surface is cut at the desired depth.
-The cut is made usually by laser vaporization process.
+This is a laser marking where the surface is cut at the desired depth.
+The cut is usually made by the laser vaporization process.
 The main advantage of this method is that it can be done at high speeds.

 This is done by fusing additional pigmented materials such as glass powders or crushed metal oxides on the surface of the workpiece.
-The materials are fused by the heat applied by the laser.
+The heat applied by the laser fuses the materials.